MangTianYa/akashaProxy/docs/module.md

 ## Module System

 akashaProxy provides a module system that allows users to extend functionality through scripts.
-Modules are located in the `module` folder under the runtime directory (typically `/data/clash/module/`)
+Modules are located in the `plugins` folder under the runtime directory (typically `/data/adb/modules/akashaProxy/config/plugins/`)

 ### Directory Structure

-Each module is a subfolder within the `module` directory.
+Each module is a subfolder within the `plugins` directory.
 The directory name of the module serves as its identifier.

 A typical module consists of the following files: